Did you know that the liver is one of the body's most important organs?⠀⠀⠀⠀⠀⠀⠀⠀⠀

 - Consume a minimum of 25g of fiber per day

-- To cook with or to accompany the meals of choleretic plants dandelion, milk thistle. chicory, rosemary, black radishr)
+- Cook with or accompany meals of choleretic plants (dandelion, milk thistle, chicory, rosemary, black radish)

 TOP 5 PLANTS THAT CAN HELP YOUR LIVER EVERYDAY⠀⠀⠀⠀⠀⠀⠀⠀⠀

-- Milk Thistle: Milk thistle can be purchased as a tincture or capsule, alone or as a synergistic blend with other nutrients.
-Milk thistle is used to treat conditions of the bile ducts and liver and has protective properties of the liver.
+- Milk Thistle: Milk thistle can be purchased as a tincture or capsule, on its own or as a synergistic blend with other nutrients.
+Milk thistle is used to treat conditions of the bile ducts and liver and has protective properties for the liver.
 It has been suggested that milk thistle may help promote regeneration of liver cells, reduce inflammation, and be beneficial for people with liver problems.

 - Artichoke: It can be eaten, drunk as an infusion or taken as a supplement.
-The artichoke is useful in the case of congestion or liver failure, sluggish liver, jaundice and poor digestion of fatty substances.
-By stimulating bile secretion, the artichoke also acts on states of constipation.n.
+The artichoke is useful in the case of congestion or liver failure (lazy liver), jaundice and poor digestion of fatty substances.
+By stimulating bile secretion, the artichoke also acts on states of constipation.

 - Watercress: It is an excellent source of vitamins A, K and C, potassium, phosphorus and calcium.
 It is recognized as a powerful antioxidant, a tonic, diuretic, appetizer, antianemic, dewormer, expectorant, stomachic, sudorific, depurative and hypoglycemic.

-- Theorganic leaf green tea: Green tea and its main polyphenolic compound, epigallocatechin-3-gallate EGCG, are involved in estrogen metabolism, protect against various liver conditions, including liver cancer, hepatitis, cirrhosis, fatty liver disease and other diseases. chronic liver disease.e.
+- theorganic leaf green tea: Green tea and its main polyphenolic compound, epigallocatechin-3-gallate (EGCG), are involved in estrogen metabolism, protect against various liver conditions, including liver cancer, hepatitis, cirrhosis, fatty liver and chronic liver disease.